 1. Stop Doing It Religiously If It Feels Like A Burden

 Just stop!
-Do it once a week, or once a month instead.
+Do it once a week, or a few times a month instead.
 And to avoid feeling like it’s a burden, avoid doing it on a holiday or on a day you are enjoying some sort of celebration.
 My advice would be to use it to get back on track, rather than stay rigid.
+Is calorie counting a good way to lose weight?
+Sure, but it can have a backfiring effect if not done carefully.

 2. Use Counting Calories As A Gauge